Latifa Jbabdi: Human rights activism

 After leaving prison, Jbabdi was one of the founding members of the Moroccan Association for Human Rights in the late 1970s.

 She served as editor in chief of 8 Mars, the first feminist magazine in Morocco, from 1983 to 1995.
-8 Mars ("March 8th," for International Women's Day) evolved into the March 8th Movement, then the Union de l’Action Féminine (the Union of Women's Action, or UAF) in 1987.
+8 Mars ("March 8th," for International Women's Day) evolved into the March 8th Movement, then the Union de l'Action Féminine (the Union of Women's Action, or UAF) in 1987.
 Jbabdi helped found that organization and became its president.

 It was through this framework that in 1992 she became involved in a drive present the authorities with a petition with 1 million signatures that demanded the reform of the Mudawana, Morocco's legal code governing family life.
 A few minor changes to the code came about the following year, after the petition's successful completion, but the more significant result was that women's issues more broadly became a major subject of political discussion in the country.

 When a socialist government came into power in 1998, its prime minister, Abderrahman Youssoufi, met with Jbabdi and a UAF delegation, and took note of their major demands.
 However, because of pressure from Islamist groups, the approval of King Mohammed VI was needed for the changes to be finalized.
 Eventually a new Mudawana was adopted in 2004, significantly expanding women's rights as they relate to marriage, divorce, and other family matters.

 Jbabdi then became a member of the Equity and Reconciliation Commission.
 She was the only woman on the committee, which dealt with the aftermath of decades of state violence and repression in Morocco.

+In 2024, she was elected vice president of the African Union's African Women Transitional Justice Platform, which seeks to bring women together to strengthen transitional justice across the continent.

-In 2005, she was honored by the American NGO Vital Voices with a Global Leadership Award for her contribution to the improvement of women's rights in Morocco.
+Jbabdi was honored in 2005 by the American NGO Vital Voices with a Global Leadership Award for her contribution to the improvement of women's rights in Morocco.